 What is a project management office (PMO)?

-In (Bakkah Inc) for training and consulting we defined in a previous article PMO as an entity or department in the institution where everything related to the projects and programs of the institution is directed to it, and its function is to improve the performance and results of managing projects.
+In (Bakkah Inc) for learning and consulting we defined in a previous article PMO as an entity or department in the institution where everything related to the projects and programs of the institution is directed to it, and its function is to improve the performance and results of managing projects.
 It also helps managers in achieving projects’ goals where different types of projects are dealt with as a portfolio managed in integrative way.

 What are the ten reasons for establishing a project management office in your institution?